Casearia tomentosa: Subspecies

-Global Distribution
+Distribution and habitat

 Casearia tomentosa can be found globally throughout Asia in India, Nepal, Pakistan, Sri Lanka and Malaysia.
 It can also be found in parts of Northern Australia.
 It is very commonly found in hilly areas.

-Habitat

 Chilla prefers dry habitats and is commonly found in deciduous forests that have a maximum altitude of 900 meters.
 It is also able to grow along streams, although not common.
 It is vulnerable and susceptible to infection from a number of pathogens which include incests, powdery mildew, and mold.

+Uses

+Casearia tomentosa has various phytochemical and pharmacological properties that are used in traditional medicine preparations said to be helpful for many illnesses.
+It is most notably sold to people who suffer from seafood poisoning, diabetes, ringworm, and snake bites.
+Other common names include Bhari, Maun, Churcha, Sonne bethe, and Kakoli based on the region where it is found.

-Medicinal Properties
+Medicinal properties

 Traditionally the whole plant (root, stem, and leaves) are ground into a fine powder following drying.
-Combined with other ingredients such as honey, turmeric, buttermilk, water, or lime juice, the powder is used in the treatment of pectic ulcers, edemas, fissures and cracks on the feet, colic pain, fever associated with malaria, tonsillitis, sunstroke, diarrhea, wounds, and bone fractures by herbal physicians.
+Combined with other ingredients such as honey, turmeric, buttermilk, water, or lime juice, the powder is sold to people who have pectic ulcers, edemas, fissures and cracks on the feet, colic pain, fever associated with malaria, tonsillitis, sunstroke, diarrhea, wounds, and bone fractures by herbal physicians.
 Adding the juice of the fruit to water causes the death of fish, as it turns into a toxin.
-The juice of the bark and root can be used to treat diabetes as it hypoglycaemic.
+The juice of the bark and root can be given to diabetics as it is hypoglycaemic.
 Seed oil of Casearia tomentosa is used in the treatment of sprains.
 The juice of the bark on the stem is also used to cure ringworm.

-Phytochemical Properties
+Phytochemical properties

 The pulp of the fruit is both diuretic and purgative, whereas ethanol extract from the leaves have proven anti-inflammatory properties.
 Extracts from the leaf and bark of Casearia tomentosa have antimicrobial properties against E. coli and B. subtilis and antifungal properties against F. solani, as well as significant antioxidant properties.